sam-gupta-git/FileRook/README.md

 # FileRook.me

-A free and open-source online file manager and storage solution using MongoDB.
+A free and open-source online file manager and storage solution.